 Borrow means to take something from someone, with permission and with the intention of giving it back.
-The past tense and past participle are borrowed.
+The past tense and past participle is borrowed.

 Lend is just the opposite – it means to give something to someone, with the expectation that s/he will return it.
-The past tense and past participle are lent.
+The past tense and past participle is lent.